raksooo/password-generator/README.md

 # Password Generator
 A random password generator for node and browsers, which makes it possible to choose random-function.
+It either creates passwords using combinations of characters, digits and symbols, or from words (english or spanish currently).

 ## Installation
 ```sh